microbit-foundation/dev-docs/software/index.md

 These in-browser-compilers do not compile the whole of the software stack, but just the user's script.
-Function calls and low level functions are handled by the micro:bit runtime and mbed.
+Function calls and low level functions are handled by the micro:bit runtime and Mbed.
 A pre-compiled runtime image is included in the browser and concatenated with the compiled script before being presented for download.